I love animation and going over the history of iconic animated series.

-It cannot be understated the influence of comic book artist Alex Toth with regards to the Hanna-Barbera shows of 1966 and 1967.
-Hired to work on Space Ghost & Dino Boy as a character designer and storyboarder, he would go on to help develop a total of seven series during just those two years.
+The influence that comic book artist Alex Toth had on the Hanna-Barbera shows of 1966 and 1967 cannot be understated.
+Hired to work on Space Ghost & Dino Boy as a character designer and storyboard artist, he would go on to help develop a total of seven series during just those two years.

 Altogether, the shows he worked on aired across all three major networks, in some cases airing directly opposite each other!
 During 1967, NBC got Birdman & the Galaxy Trio and Samson & Goliath, while ABC aired Fantastic Four (which, while based on the Marvel comics, Alex Toth did the designs for the show).
 Meanwhile CBS, having been the ones to air Space Ghost & Dino Boy in the first place, expanded their Saturday lineup to include three new Hanna-Barbera adventure shows, which would air alongside reruns of Space Ghost (which only had 2 new episodes), beginning at 9:30am.

 The Herculoids took place on the faraway planet of Amzot and followed the adventures of a group known as the Herculoids, led by the human warrior Zandor.
 Alongside him were his wife Tara, their son Dorno, and five native creatures of the planet.
 Perhaps most recognizable was Igoo, an extremely powerful ape made of stone who would often be depicted with very heavy shadowing, which was iconic of Alex Toth’s work.
 There was also the prehistoric Tundro, a cross between a triceratops and a rhino that could shoot molten rocks from his horn, and Zork, a dragon who could shoot lasers from his eyes and fly through space.
 Rounding out the group were Gloop and Gleep, blob-like creatures made of protoplasm who often protected the other Herculoids by shielding them from energy blasts, as well as stretching their bodies in numerous ways.